jwoudenberg/elm-pair/README.md

 You talk to Elm-pair by making a change in your code.
 If Elm-pair understands your intent then it will follow up with its own change.

-Elm-pair is free for non-commercial use.
-If you'd like to use Elm-pair for commercial projects you need to buy a license.
-Find out more [here][get-license].

 ### Renaming variables, types, and constructors

 Rename a variable and Elm-pair will propagate the new name wherever the variable is used.
 Elm-pair will propagate type and constructor names in the same way.